Electrical Inspector

 Course Content

-- Use of electrical test instruments
+- Use of electrical test instruments for inspection purposes

-- Inspection of electrical installations
+- Inspection of electrical installations across a range of specialised and hazardous areas

-- Recording and reporting of inspection results
+- Recording and reporting inspection results

 What you need to know first